synw/django-chartflo/README.md

 Charts for the lazy ones in Django.
 Features:

-- Generate charts in a declarative way using pure python: no javascript to write
+- **Generate charts** in a declarative way using pure python: no javascript to write

-- Compose dashboards using the pre-generated html charts.
+- **Compose dashboards** using the pre-generated html charts.
 Available widgets:
    - Simple number
    - Number with threshold and progress bar
    - Sparklines
    - Datatables

-- Run generators to rebuild the dashboards on fresh data
+- **Rebuild the dashboards** on fresh data using generators

 Check the [documentation](http://django-chartflo.readthedocs.io/en/latest/index.html) for the install and usage instructions